 37 Countries Start Process of Protecting Schools and Universities During Conflict

-Update: Subsequent to the Safe Schools summit, Costa Rica, Malaysia, Panama, Kenya, Sierra Leone, the Central African Republic, Niger, South Sudan, Lebanon, Sweden, Kazakhstan, Chad, Somalia, Sudan, Paraguay, Slovenia, Angola, Democratic Republic of Congo, Albania, Slovakia, France, Canada, Armenia, Malta, Belgium, Andorra, Denmark, Romania, Botswana, Serbia, Cyprus, Burkina Faso, Yemen, El Salvador, and the Dominican Republic also joined the Declaration, bringing the number of supportive countries to 72.
+Update: Subsequent to the Safe Schools summit, Costa Rica, Malaysia, Panama, Kenya, Sierra Leone, the Central African Republic, Niger, South Sudan, Lebanon, Sweden, Kazakhstan, Chad, Somalia, Sudan, Paraguay, Slovenia, Angola, Democratic Republic of Congo, Albania, Slovakia, France, Canada, Armenia, Malta, Belgium, Andorra, Denmark, Romania, Botswana, Serbia, Cyprus, Burkina Faso, Yemen, El Salvador, the Dominican Republic, and Mali also joined the Declaration, bringing the number of supportive countries to 73.

 (Oslo) – Thirty-seven countries on May 29, 2015, joined an international Safe Schools Declaration that commits them to protect education from attack.
 In situations of conflict, widespread attacks on schools and universities, their students and staff, as well as the use of school buildings by armed parties is denying education to many thousands of people – with devastating results for individuals and their communities, the Global Coalition to Protect Education from Attack (GCPEA) said.